 However, when it comes to online marketing for medical practice, things are becoming really localised.

 - 97% of users search for local medical practice

 This data is provided by Google Business and as of the result, search results have become increasingly localised, this significantly limits consumers’ ability to see results for any other location than their own.

-As your medical practice grows you want your medical practice to be found not just in your city but in all other cities, suburbs over Australia.
+As your practice grows, you want your it to be found not just in your city but in all other cities, suburbs over Australia.
 It’s only natural to want to expand.
-A common question I get from marketing professionals and medical practice owners looking to grow is: “How do I get my medical practice to rank in any cities I want?”
+A common question I get from marketing professionals and practice owners looking to grow is: “How do I get my practice to rank in any cities I want?”